lostsource/walt/README.md

 **IGNORE** are optional arguments.
 Any further argument represents a relative path (file or directory) as seen from SOURCE which should be ignored for validation/compilation.
 However these files are still copied to DESTINATION.
-This is especially useful for third party libraries whose code you are not responsible for ;-)
+This is especially useful for third party libraries whose code you are not responsible for ;-) Also see the "ignore" option in the configuration file.

+### Configuration files

+The behaviour of BuildJS can be additionally tweaked with configuration files.
+BuildJS is looking for files in the following directories and order:

+* `INSTALLDIR/buildjs.json` where `INSTALLDIR` is the installation directory of BuildJS
+* `HOME/.buildjs.json` where `HOME` is the home directory of the user
+* `SRC/buildjs.json` where `SRC` is the source directory specified at the command line

+If multiple files are found they will be merged where latter files overwrite options of former ones.

+See `INSTALLDIR/buildjs.json` for a sample configuration.

 Development
 -----------